Erjon Bogdani: 2004–2005: Injury and return as protagonist

-Bogdani missed out almost the entire UEFA Euro 2004 qualifying due to injury suffered at club level, participating only one time on 7 June 2003 against Republic of Ireland where he was an unused substitute under coach Hans-Peter Briegel.
+Bogdani missed most of the UEFA Euro 2004 qualifying campaign due to an injury sustained at club level.
+He was included in the squad only once, on 7 June 2003 against the Republic of Ireland, where he remained an unused substitute under coach Hans-Peter Briegel.

-Having been out of the team for more than 18 months, Bogdani returned in February 2005 for the matchday 5 of 2006 FIFA World Cup qualification campaign against Ukraine in which he appeared as a second-half substitute for fellow striker Tare.
-Then he was put as starter in the next matches after a good run on club level, notably scoring in the loss to Denmark and win versus Kazakhstan.
-Then he scored a brace in the 2–2 draw versus Ukraine in the penultimate qualifying match which gave him four for the campaign, making him top goalscorer of the team, as Albania finished Group 2 at 5th place, leaving behind Georgia and Kazakhstan.
+After an absence of over 18 months, Bogdani returned to the national team in February 2005 during the 2006 FIFA World Cup qualification campaign, appearing as a second-half substitute against Ukraine.
+He later started in subsequent matches, after a good run on club level, scoring against Denmark and Kazakhstan.
+He scored two goals in a 2–2 draw against Ukraine in the penultimate qualifying match, finishing the campaign with four goals making him top goalscorer of the team, as Albania placed fifth in Group 2, ahead of Georgia and Kazakhstan.

 2006–2009: Half-century caps and double-figures goals

 Bogdani continued to lead Albania's attacking force in the UEFA Euro 2008 qualifying, playing 11 matches, all of them as starter, and was along with Altin Haxhi the most used player.
 He scored only once during the qualifiers, the temporary equalizer in an eventual 4–2 home defeat to Belarus on 17 November 2007 in the penultimate matchday of Group G. Albania failed once again to qualify at a major tournament as they finished Group G in 5th position with 11 points from 12 matches.

 Bogdani played his first 2010 FIFA World Cup qualification match by scoring the opener against Malta, his 9th international goal, in an eventual 3–0 win at Qemal Stafa Stadium in the second match of Group 1.
 Later on 6 June 2009, Bogdani scored his 10th international goal against Portugal, becoming only the fifth player to achieve the feat.
 His goal however was only the temporary equalizer the minute after Portugal's opener, as Albania lost 1–2 at injury time.
 Bogdani made his 50th international appearance in the friendly versus Cyprus in August 2009, netting the third goal in a 6–1 home win which was Albania's largest ever victory.
 With this goal he overtook Igli Tare and Sokol Kushta to become Albania's 4th goalscorer of all time.
 Bogdani scored his next goal in the next qualifying match against Denmark to give Albania a 1–1 draw.
 It was the first time that Bogdani had scored in three consecutive matches.
 Albania finished Group 1 in 5th place with only 7 points and 6 goals scored, with Bogdani netting half of them.